-Here we have a few of the highlights from the Alton Towers 2003 season…
+Here we have a few of the highlights from Alton Towers Resort’s 2003 season…

 This season has seen a massive investment in the park and hotels, with three new family attractions and a new themed hotel with integrated Water Park.
 In 2002 we followed the construction of Calypso Springs, the original name for the new hotel, it was the name which was the first of many hiccups in 2003.
 Because the name is already in use at another theme park, Alton Towers had to rename the project Splash Landings and the Water Park became Cariba Creek.
 Not a bad thing, but considering the park had already heavily invested in marketing campaigns using the name ‘Calypso Springs’ it was quite unfortunate.